-Medicare Supplement, or Medigap, plans can help pay for the 20% that Medicare does not pay as well as the Medicare excess charge.
-Use our Medicare Supplement plan comparison tool to find a plan with the cost coverage you need to pay for services received by participating and nonparticipating doctors.
+A Medicare Supplement (or Medigap) plan might help pay for Medicare out-of pocket costs, such as copayments, coinsurance, and Medicare Part B excess charges.
+Although Medigap plans are standardized in most states, coverage details vary among plans – as do cost and availability.
+Feel free to use our Medicare Supplement plan comparison tool to find a Medigap plan in your area with the cost coverage you need to pay for services received by participating and non-participating doctors.

-If your provider does take Medicare, then the services received are, in part, reimbursed through the Medicare program.
+If your provider does accept Medicare assignment, then the services received are, in part, reimbursed through the Medicare program.

-Since 1992, the Medicare program has been using a Resource-Based Relative Value Scale (RBRVS) to determine how doctors should be paid for the doctors' services they provide.
-Instead of being paid on an absolute fee-for-service basis, payments for services through the RBRVS system are relative to the combination of three separate determining factors: doctor’s work (52%), relative practice expenses (44%), and professional liability insurance (4%).
+Since 1992, the Medicare program has been using a Resource-Based Relative Value Scale (RBRVS) to determine how its providers should be paid for the health-care services they provide.
+Instead of being paid on an absolute fee-for-service basis, payments for services through the RBRVS system are relative to the combination of three separate determining factors: the doctor’s work, the relative practice expenses, and any applicable professional liability insurance.
 The reimbursement fee is then adjusted for the geographical location in which the service is provided.

-The fact that Medicare reimbursement rates are significantly lower than other private insurers, many doctors are opting out of Medicare, making the availability of doctors even more complicated for Medicare beneficiaries.
-All beneficiaries should double check to see if their current doctors are still enrolled with Medicare either as a participating or nonparticipating provider.
-If your provider is no longer enrolled in Medicare or you would like to explore other healthcare provider options, visit Medicare’s healthcare provider directory for doctors taking Medicare payments in your area.
+You may want to double-check to see if your current doctors still accept Medicare assignment (either as participating or non-participating providers).
+If your provider is no longer accepting Medicare assignment, or you would like to explore other health-care provider options, visit Medicare’s health-care provider directory for Medicare-assigned doctors in your area.